iambrainstorming/coding_blog/src/rust/ipfs.md

 ## DHT are slow

 DHT are slow, blockchain can be used for storage of trackers, for easy peer discovery.
 Storing on blockchain, trackers can't be censored.
+One can use DHT along with direct peer discovery.

 ## Connecting Multiple Node Id and Fetching the Collection